-If you are new to cycling and would like to find out more about bikes or cycling download Get Cycling booklet, which is a guide to choosing and using your bike.
+If you are new to cycling and would like to find out more about bikes or cycling - get cycling.

 When you decide to use your bike for making a work or pleasure journey it is important to consider what route you will take.

 The West Midlands cycle journey planner is a great facility to help plan your route.
 It includes estimated journey times, the choice between the quietest, quickest or most recreational routes and enables you to link your cycling journey to public transport options.
 Just click a start and end point, or search for locations/postcodes - it's that simple!

 Where can I park my cycle safely? please click on the link for an answer

 West Midlands Police recover thousands of stolen bicycles every year.
 Most of these have to be auctioned as there is no way to trace the rightful owner.